 The scenario where the trees are retained provide the lowest impact regardless of the mast type.
 However, should the trees be removed the impact is increase and a monopole or lattice mast can be mitigated to reduce the impact to within acceptable levels of change.
-Figure X compares the different types of masts with and without mitigation.
+Illustration 17 compares the different types of masts.

-Illustration 17: Comparison of different types of mast in scenario where trees are removed
+Illustration 17: Comparison of different mast options where trees are removed